 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The Industry 4.0 initiatives across the regions like Europe, China, etc., are the significant drivers of the IoT deployments, and therefore, the IoT sensors.
+Industry 4.0 initiatives across regions like Europe, China, etc., are the major drivers of the IoT deployments, and therefore, the IoT sensors.
 According to Accenture, 60% of the manufacturing companies are already engaged in IoT projects, and more than 30% of them are at an early stage of deployment.
 Moreover, the decreasing cost of IoT sensors is one of the prominent factors that would fuel the technology's adoption over the forecast period.

-Additionally, the smart city initiatives are also instrumental in driving the demand for IoT sensors.
-Singapore has already implemented a sensor-based Elderly Monitoring System that helps office working family members to receive alerts about the health condition of their elderly parents staying at home or dependents deteriorates or exhibits abnormal behaviors.
+In addition, smart city initiatives are also instrumental in driving the demand for IoT sensors.
+Singapore has already implemented a sensor-based Elderly Monitoring System that helps office working family members to receive alerts when the health condition of their home living elderly parents or dependents deteriorates or exhibits abnormal behaviors.

 Scope of the Report

-Internet of things is a network of objects/devices that are surrounded by sensors, network connectivity, and software to exchange and collect data.
+Internet of things is a network of objects/devices that are primarily surrounded by sensors, network connectivity, and software to exchange and collect data.
 Their applications are found in multiple industries, such as healthcare, automotive, transportation, and manufacturing.
 IoT systems connect specialized devices designed for specific purposes with a limited degree of programmability and customizability.
 Moreover, IoT systems also store and process data in a distributed manner.

 Automotive and Transportation

 Rest of the Asia-Pacific

 Report scope can be customized per your requirements.
 Click here.

 Automotive and Transportation Industry to Drive the Market Growth